-- 4.11.
+- 4.10.
 An independent assessment of the demand for employment land and premises in Rochdale was undertaken by Colliers.
 The assessment concludes that there is a demand through the market for new employment land and premises in the Rochdale, Middleton and Heywood area.
 The evidence provided by both Colliers and the RDA demonstrate that there is not enough supply within the North West to meet the market demand.
-The supply for large scale operators is currently not of sufficient quality or spec to meet the operator's requirements. - 4.12.
-The provision of a significant number of dwellings is required to complement the need for a substantial increase in employment floorspace whilst also supporting Rochdale's housing land supply. - 4.13.
-As set out in response to question 78, the development of a range of high-quality and flexible employment land and housing and complementary mixed-uses on Milne Trust land north and east of Stakehill Industrial Estate and land south of Thornham Lane and west of Stakehill Lane, which form part of draft Policy GM Allocation 2, would provide a significant contribution to addressing these demands in the short-term.
+The supply for large scale operators is currently not of sufficient quality or spec to meet the operator's requirements. - 4.11.
+The provision of a significant number of dwellings is required to complement the need for a substantial increase in employment floorspace whilst also supporting Rochdale's housing land supply. - 4.12.
+As set out in response to question 78, the development of a range of high-quality and flexible employment land and housing and complementary mixed-uses on Milne Trust land north and east of Stakehill Industrial Estate, which forms part of draft Policy GM Allocation 2, would provide a significant contribution to addressing these demands in the short-term.